Please note: This course has been changed to an AAQ (Alternative Academic Qualification. The course specification was updated 4 February 2025.

 The content is split into two areas.
 The physics / maths content includes mechanics, electricity, electromagnetism, and fluid dynamics.

-The design element will cover common engineering design and manufacturing processes as well as CAD.
+The design element will cover common engineering design and manufacturing processes as well as CAD/CAM.

 What practical work is there?

-For one of the units, you are required to work in groups to batch produce an engineered product.
+For one of the units, you are required to model and develop ideas using CAD and the 3D printer.
 You will also be going into the workshop to learn the practical elements of using machinery.

 Is the course difficult?